MicrosoftDocs/azure-docs/articles/azure-functions/functions-run-local.md

 A functions project directory contains the files [host.json](functions-host-json.md) and [local.settings.json](#local-settings-file), along subfolders that contain the code for individual functions.
 This directory is the equivalent of a function app in Azure.
 To learn more about the Functions folder structure, see the [Azure Functions developers guide](functions-reference.md#folder-structure).

 Version 2.x requires you to select a default language for your project when it is initialized, and all functions added use default language templates.
-Version 1.x doesn't have this requirement, and you must specify the language when you create a function.
+In version 1.x, you specify the language each time you create a function.

 In the terminal window or from a command prompt, run the following command to create the project and local Git repository: